siderai/gendiff/README.md

 **_Codebase info_**:

-In logic.py there is a bunch of parsers and formatters collected into data pipeline.
-First, two files are "decoded" from JSON/YAML to Python data structure.
-Then "compared" creates an internal representation of difference.
-Using this image, the requested formatter produces output.
+In logic.py there is a decoding and comparison functionality.
+In formatters.py there are functions to generate output from internal comparison data.
 In gendiff.py there is "generate_diff" function, which creates data pipeline, connecting all the pieces together.
 Running this module as a script will provide CLI.
 In case you need a direct access, the whole functionality can easily be imported to your project with "generate_diff" as a library function.

 Training project at hexlet.io.